juneyourtech/GM_YT_Flash/README.md

    * It might conflict with the Flashblock extension, and/or those that are involved with YouTube, except YouTube Flash Player or a similar extension.
    * As of 06.08.2017, the playlist items now automatically advance from one to another in dark-coloured playlists.
 These should include all user-created playlists.
 This does not work in randomised playlists with YouTube's Autoplay function.
 That's still a known issue.
    * Because the userscript creates an embed, some YouTube videos won't play, as those are restricted by the channel or copyright owner from playing from within embeds.
+   * Embeds outside YouTube video watching pages (other sites that use YouTube embeds) do not show, as the userscript is currently limited only to certain URLs.

    Do consider, that the code provided in this userscript was always meant as a stopgap measure.